-We have formed a consortium of Dutch companies that have a long experience of doing business abroad, most of them also in Ukraine.
+Partners for International Business (PIB) FoodTechLink Ukraine is a Dutch Public-Private Partnership in food processing, packaging and cold storage equipment.
+We have formed a consortium of independent Dutch companies that have a long experience of doing business abroad, most of them also in Ukraine.
 Our participants are complementary in their scope of activities.
 They strongly believe that by joining forces – and under the flag of Holland Branding – they can reach much better marketing and commercial results.
 As a group these companies have agreed to collaborate with the Dutch government to enter the Ukrainian market in a renewed way, as a Public-Private Partnership with focus on food safety, food security and chain management.

-Partners for International Business (PIB) FoodTechLink Ukraine has been formalized on 25 March 2015 by signing a covenant between the Netherlands’ Ministry of Foreign Affairs, the Ministry of Economic Affairs, the Netherlands Enterprise Agency and a consortium of Dutch companies.
+PIB FoodTechLink Ukraine has been formalized on 25 March 2015 by signing a covenant between the Netherlands’ Ministry of Foreign Affairs, the Ministry of Economic Affairs, the Netherlands Enterprise Agency and a consortium of Dutch companies.
 The cooperation gives Dutch equipment suppliers the opportunity to compete for large projects in the Ukrainian food processing industry.
 This means the installation of complete processing & packaging lines, inclusive temperature controlled storage facilities and waste water treatment installations.
 These processing lines meet the regular standards of food safety in the EU.

 PIB FoodTechLink Ukraine focuses on the most promising food processing sectors in Ukraine:

-• Fruits & Vegetables
+• Fruit & Vegetables

-• Industrial Bakery & Confectionery
+• Industrial Bakeries & Confectionery